parsiya/parsiya.net/content/page/CheatSheet.markdown

 ### Set the Website Index to a Non-Root file in a Static Website on S3
 When setting up a static website in an S3 bucket, you need to specify an index and an error page.
-The index cannot be in a sub-directory but the error page can.
+The index cannot be in a subdirectory but the error page can.
 Set the index to a non-existent file (e.g. `whatever.crap`) and set the error page to the actual index page.
 The browser will be redirected to the error
 page: